 All LIGO interferometers have reached design sensitivity.
 For sources like binary neutron star and black hole coalescence we can see well into the Virgo cluster.
 The 5th LIGO science run has been completed with 1 year of triple coincidence data.
-Enhanced LIGO is currently being installed and commissioned.
-Another long science run is planned with a factor of two better sensitivity-before Advanced LIGO starts in 2011.
+Preparations for Enhanced LIGO are well underway.
+Another long science run is planned with a factor of two better sensitivity-before Advanced LIGO installation and commissioning starts in 2011.